its2loud/starwars-teams/Readme.md

 ## Inroduction

 Microsoft Teams doesn't allow the upload of GIF images as virtual backgrounds by default.
-But by changing the file extension into .png and copying it (along with a duplicate names ..._thumb.png) manually into the folder, where teams stores th custom backgrounds, it is possible anyhow.
+But by changing the file extension into .png and copying it (along with a duplicate named ..._thumb.png) manually into the folder, where teams stores th custom backgrounds, it is possible anyhow.
 See https://return2.net/microsoft-teams-add-animated-background-image-gif/ for detailed instructions.
 By combining this trick with some tweaks on the custom camera settings tinting the image blue, you can achieve a pretty neat hologram effect.

 ![](screenshots/teams-bg-r2_mockup.gif)